 - Genome-wide association study in almost 195,000 individuals identifies 50 previously unidentified genetic loci for eye color.
 American Association for the Advancement of Science.
 March 2021.

-- Risk factors for eye cancer.
+- The world’s population by eye color.
+WorldAtlas.
+January 2023.
+Risk factors for eye cancer.
 American Cancer Society.
 November 2018.

 - Is it true all babies are born with blue eyes?
 All About Vision.
 March 2020.